DevExpress/devextreme-documentation/api-reference/30 Data Layer/CustomStore/CustomStore.md

     // ===== or inside the DataSource =====
     var dataSource = new DevExpress.data.DataSource({
         // ...
-        // a mix of CustomStore and DataSource options
+        // a mix of CustomStore and DataSource properties
         // ...
     });